planetarium/www.nine-chronicles.dev/en/network/local-network-tutorial/running-node-with-executor.md

 ## Verifying the Blockchain Storage

-Now it's time to check whether the blockchain is running correctly.
+Now, let's verify that the blockchain is running correctly.
 After launching the blockchain, a storage folder is created under `~/.planetarium/headless/store`, based on the version and template used.

 If everything is set up correctly, you should see a directory like `~/.planetarium/headless/store/v200220/Single`.